 - ⅓ cup packed brown sugar

-- 4 cups vanilla yogurt I used non fat
+- 4 cups vanilla yogurt I used non fat and low sugar kind

 - In a small sauce pan, mix the blueberries and sugar.
 Cook on low heat for about 10 minutes or until bubbling.